wessberg/rollup-plugin-ts/README.md

 Absolutely, even with Declaration files.
 Things will work seamlessly.

-#### Why wouldn't you use just Typescript?
+#### Why wouldn't you use just TypeScript?

-The Typescript compiler, while extremely powerful, has the restriction that it can only target a specific ECMAScript version.
+The TypeScript compiler, while extremely powerful, has the restriction that it can only target a specific ECMAScript version.
 In reality, browsers and other ECMAScript environments has varying support for newer language features.
 Some browsers support even those features that haven't been publicized yet, while others support only parts of the latest language features.

 In effect, a browser may support a lot of modern features such as classes and proper lexical scoping, but lack others.
-With Typescript, it's _"all-or-nothing"_: If you want to support a Browser with partial support, you must target the latest publicized ECMAScript version that the browser fully supports.
+With TypeScript, it's _"all-or-nothing"_: If you want to support a Browser with partial support, you must target the latest publicized ECMAScript version that the browser fully supports.

 Babel, on the other hand, is far more granular in its design and applies syntax transformations on a feature-by-feature basis.
 Combined with something like `@babel/preset-env`, individual transformations can be applied for only those language features that are missing.